keeeeeevinguo/QSS45Final/README.md

-# QSS45 Final Project: Effect of NHL Game Outcome on Fan Sentiment on Social Media
+# Effect of NHL Game Outcome on Fan Sentiment on Social Media

 ## Description